Hurayra610/Hurayra610.github.io/README.md

 # Git Command Guide

-This README provides a list of essential Git commands along with descriptions of what they do.
+This Document provides a list of essential Git commands along with descriptions of what they do.
 Git is a powerful version control system that helps developers collaborate, track changes, and manage project history efficiently.

 ## Table of Contents